Kane County, Aurora Win SolSmart Awards for Advancing Solar Energy Growth

 As a SolSmart designee, Kane County is helping solar companies reduce the cost of installations and pass those savings on to consumers.
 This allows even more local homes and businesses to obtain affordable, clean, and reliable electricity through solar.

 The actions Kane County has taken will help encourage solar companies to do business in the area, driving economic development and creating local jobs.
+For a company that will fit any solar panel products can be found if you click here.

 To receive designation, Kane County developed a Solar in Kane County webpage that provides solar companies a checklist detailing the solar permitting process with the intention to reduce the time and money it takes to install a solar energy system; a Solar Statement expressing the county’s commitment to becoming a more solar-friendly community; as well as Solar Resources for the Community.